Faith tattoo. Tattoos with translation: the best sketches (photo). Tattoo on hand

 • Madonna's face always has colorful Mexican features.

 Chicano style images can be either monochrome or full color.
-The main emphasis is on drawing details and clear lines.
+The main emphasis is on drawing details and clarity of lines.

 Muslim tattoos.

 Muslims, like Buddhists, do not prohibit, but do not encourage tattoos.
-There are no references to the need to decorate your body with tattoos in the holy book of Muslims.
-But at will, representatives of the Islamic world fill themselves with images of a crescent moon or quotes from the Koran.
+There are no references to the need to decorate your body with tattoos in the Muslim holy book.
+But if desired, representatives of the Islamic world fill themselves with images of a crescent moon or quotes from the Koran.

-However, they cannot be fully attributed to the category of religious tattoos.
-Since it is rather a tribute to the ancient Arab culture.
-And the desire to emphasize the feeling of patriotism.
+However, they cannot be fully classified as religious tattoos.
+Since this is rather a tribute to ancient Arab culture.
+And the desire to especially emphasize the feeling of patriotism.

 Judaism is Orthodox and secular.

-Tattooed Jews can be found much less frequently than representatives of other faiths.
+Tattooed Jews can be found much less often than representatives of other faiths.
 This is due to the fact that tattoos in Judaism are not encouraged in the same way as working on Saturdays or eating pork.
-Among Orthodox Jews, wearable drawings are not found at all.
-But the Jews, leading a more secular lifestyle, can afford to deviate from the rules.
+Among Orthodox Jews, body designs are not found at all.
+But Jews who lead a more secular lifestyle can afford to deviate from the rules.

-Sketches of religious tattoos in Judaism contain excerpts from the Torah, made without fail in Hebrew.
-The image of the Star of David and other cultural and religious attributes are also common.
+Sketches of religious tattoos in Judaism contain excerpts from the Torah, always written in Hebrew.
+The image of the Star of David and other cultural and religious attributes is also common.

-A separate line is worth mentioning the tattoos of representatives who share the views of Eastern philosophy.
+A separate line is worth mentioning about the tattoos of representatives who share the views of Eastern philosophy.
 Today they are among the most tattooed in the world.
-At the same time, the vast majority of drawings have a spiritual, sacred meaning.
+Moreover, the vast majority of drawings have a spiritual, sacred meaning.

-In part, tattoos of African tribes and Indians have religious significance.
-As a rule, they draw on the skin of totem animals that are significant to them.
-Also often found patternsbringing good luck.
+From part religious significance have tattoos of African tribes and Indians.
+As a rule, they draw totem animals that are significant to them on their skin.
+Patterns that bring good luck are also common.

 Having a tattoo on your body is now considered fashionable.
-It is especially great if the wearable image carries a certain meaning.
+It’s especially great if the body image carries a certain meaning.
 A tattoo in the form of an inscription can be a great motivator for you and those around you.
-Tattoo texts can be done in a variety of styles, from elegant cursive to minimalist print.
-Drawings with words or quotes reveal the essence of a person better than others, reminding you of what trials you had to go through or of happy moments in life.
+Text tattoos can be done in a variety of styles, from elegant cursive to minimalist printed.
+Drawings with words or quotes reveal the essence of a person better than others, reminding us of the trials we had to go through or about. happy moments life.
 In addition, tattoos in the form of inscriptions are also good because you are unlikely to meet a person with a similar image.
-You can express your individuality through text.
-By the way, here you also have a choice, you can write words both in your native language and in a foreign one.
-One of the most popular places for applying such a tattoo is the arm.
+You can show your personality through text.
+By the way, here you have a choice: you can write words both in your native language and in a foreign language.
+One of the most popular places to apply such a tattoo is the hand.

 Tattoos in Latin with translation

-The leading place among foreign-language sources is occupied by English and Latin.
+The leading place among foreign language sources is occupied by English and Latin.
 However, they are also in great demand.
-It is worth noting that tattoos with Latin text often express a philosophical meaning, as they, as a rule, were sayings of noble and great people of antiquity.
+It is worth noting that tattoos with Latin text often express a philosophical meaning, since they, as a rule, were sayings of noble and great people of antiquity.
 Latin quotes can be seen on both men and women.

 Love is a movement - love is a movement